 Subalpine shrublands and meadows are found in a number of locations, particularly the Granite Lakes and Gifford Lakes basins.
 Scattered talus and rock outcroppings occur over much of the upper elevations on steep, west-facing slopes, around Mailbox Peak and Dirty Harry Peak, and just north of the Gifford Lakes.

 Helping to meet the commitments of DNR’s trust lands Habitat Conservation Plan, nearly the entire area is considered Nesting Roosting Foraging habitat for the northern spotted owl.
 Older forest within the NRCA is also considered potential or suitable habitat for marbled murrelet, which have been detected within about 10 miles of the conservation area to the north, east, and south.

 The Middle Fork Snoqualmie River runs along the northwestern boundary of the site and includes a number of associated wetlands, as well as gravel bar and main channel habitats.
 In addition, the NRCA contains a number of mountain streams, lakes, and wetlands including the Granite Lakes and Gifford Lakes systems.
 Both of these lake systems are located in glacially-carved basins and include a pair of lakes, each 5-15 acres in size.
 The Granite Lakes system also includes a wetland near the head of the drainage that feeds into the uppermost lake.
 Several other forested, shrub-scrub and emergent wetlands are also found in the conservation area, some at low elevations near the river and others at higher elevations in association with the lake systems.
-The lakes and associated stream and wetlands within the NRCA are potential habitat for several rare amphibians, such as the Cascades frog, coastal tailed frog, and western toad.
-Steep, rocky slopes within the site are also potential habitat for the Larch Mountain salamander.
+The lakes and associated streams and wetlands within the NRCA are potential habitats for several rare amphibians, such as the Cascades frog, coastal tailed frog, and western toad.
+Steep, rocky slopes within the site are also potential habitats for the Larch Mountain salamander.